SchumacherFM/Anonygento/README.md

 - Rating
 - Sendfriend

+This module is optimized to handle a large amount of data.

 @Todo Enterprise tables like Logging, RMA, Sales credit memo, sales invoice grid, sales order grid, sales shipment grid

 Random Data
 -----------
-All data comes from self defined csv files which are store in the data folder.
+All data is read from self defined csv files which are store in the module data folder.

 You provide the random data for the module.
 There are several files for the english language already available.

 @todo if the csv file is empty then a random string is generated.

 Zipcode, City, State and Country aren't anonymized so that shipping and tax calculations still work correctly.

 IP addresses in all tables are also anonymized.

-This module is optimized to handle a large amount of data.

 You can configure in the backend section which locale to use.
-Just navigate to System > Advanced > Developer > Anonygento Settings
+Just navigate to System -> Configuration -> Advanced -> Developer -> Anonygento Settings

 Magento Backend hints
 ---------------------